telerik/kendo-ui-core/docs/controls/scheduling/calendar/overview.md

         });
     </script>

-As a result, the Calendar does not navigate before the specified minimum date and also restricts the navigation to the maximum date you specified.
+As a result, the Calendar does not navigate to a date that is earlier than the specified minimum date and also restricts the navigation to the maximum date you specified.

 ### Start View and Navigation Depth

-Define the first rendered view with the `start` option.
-Control the navigation depth with the `depth` option.
+To define the first rendered view, use the `start` option.
+To control the navigation depth, set the `depth` option.

 The following views are predefined:

-*   `month` - shows the days of the month
+* `month`&mdash;Shows the days of the month.
-*   `year` - shows the months of the year
+* `year`&mdash;Shows the months of the year.
-*   `decade` - shows the years of the decade
+* `decade`&mdash;Shows the years of the decade.
-*   `century` - shows the decades of the century
+* `century`&mdash;Shows the decades of the century.

-### Selectable Month Calendar
+### Create Selectable Month Calendars

-The example below demonstrates how to create a Calendar that allows users to select a month.
+The following example demonstrates how to create a Calendar that allows users to select a month.

 ###### Example